wspurgin/rspec-sidekiq/README.md

 #### Testing a job is _not_ enqueued

-The negative case for `have_enqueued_sidekiq_job` is provided, but it's important to remember that `have_enqueued_sidekiq_job` is an expectation of specific _arguments_.
+The negative case for `have_enqueued_sidekiq_job` is provided, but it's important to remember that `have_enqueued_sidekiq_job` is an expectation that a job is enqueued _with specific arguments_.
 In other words, passing no arguments to `have_enqueued_sidekiq_job` is implicitly telling the matcher to look for jobs _without_ arguments.

 In short, unless you tell the matcher that _no_ jobs with _any_ arguments should be enqueued, you'll get the wrong result: